1. The name of the Society is Synergy Youth and Community Development Society, referred to as the “Society.”

 The Secretary shall also keep a record of all the members of the Society and their addresses, send all notices of the various meetings as required, and collect and receive the annual dues or assessments levied by the Society.
 Such monies shall be promptly turned over to the Treasurer for deposit in a Bank, Trust Company, Credit Union or Treasury Branch as required.
 The Secretary will have staff support to accomplish their duties.

-10. The Treasurer, Executive Director and a staff member assigned by the Executive Director will have signing authority on cheques with two out of three signatures required.
-All Board Members, the Executive Director and the staff member assigned by the Executive Director will have signing authority on funding application, reports and contracts.
+11. The Treasurer, Executive Director and a staff member assigned by the Executive Director will have signing authority on cheques with two out of three signatures required.
+If any of the prior are unable to fulfill their duties of signing authority, then another Board Member may be assigned signing authority on cheques upon majority vote of the Board.
+All Board Members, the Executive Director and the staff member assigned by the Executive Director will have signing authority on funding applications, reports and contracts.
 When two signatures are required, at least one will be a Board Member.

 Committees of the Board

-12. The books, accounts and records of the Secretary and Treasurer shall be audited at least once each year by a duly qualified accountant or by any two members of the Society elected for that purpose at the Annual Meeting.
+13. The books, accounts and records of the Secretary and Treasurer shall be audited at least once each year by a duly qualified accountant or by any two members of the Society elected for that purpose by the Board.
 A complete and proper statement of the standing of the books for the previous year shall be submitted by such auditor at the Annual Meeting of the Society.
 The fiscal year end of the society in each year shall be December 31st.

-17. 50% of the total Board must be in attendance, for quorum, at all Board meetings including the Annual General Meeting.
-Any Board Member who misses three consecutive board meetings, without an authorized Leave of Absence, will be automatically removed from the Board and notified in writing.
+18. 50% of the total Board must be in attendance, for quorum, at all Board meetings including the Annual General Meeting.
+Any Board Member who misses three consecutive board meetings, without an authorized Leave of Absence from the President, will be automatically removed from the Board and notified in writing.

-19. No officer, director or member of the Society shall receive any remuneration for his/her services.
-Specifically, no remuneration will be given to any member of the Board of Director
+20. No officer, director or member of the Society shall receive any remuneration for their services.
+Specifically, no remuneration will be given to any member of the Board

 Distributing Assets and Dissolving the Society

-22. The Bylaws may be rescinded, altered or added to by
+23. The Bylaws may be rescinded, altered or added to by a “Special Resolution”.